OCCC to shut down paper, replace Pioneer newspaper adviser weeks after reporters win state awards for controversial

 The journalism students won multiple state awards for their coverage.

-Zindelo was told through an email by newly hired Vice President of Academic Affairs Vincent Bridges he would need to apply for a different faculty position if he were to continue in his role as adviser, according to emails obtained by the Pioneer.
+Zindelo was told through an email by Bridges he would need to apply for and be chosen for a different faculty position if he were to continue in his role as adviser, according to emails obtained by the Pioneer.

-In a media release sent to the college community, Monday, the college said Zindelo’s replacement had been in the works for a while.
+In a media release sent to the college community, Monday, after the news broke that the college was shutting down the paper, the college said Zindelo’s replacement had been in the works for a while.

 “This position, long requested by the Division of Arts, English, and Humanities, included the responsibility of overseeing The Pioneer, and had been frozen due to budget constraints over the last year, but has now been unfrozen and can be hired in time for the new fiscal year beginning July 1, 2021.”

 Zindelo also serves as the only fulltime faculty member in the journalism and broadcasting program and as the program chair.

 He said he had no idea the college was going to hire a new professor for the position he holds.
 He said as program chair (who oversees the program, curriculum, adjunt faculty) and as someone who already holds the adviser position, he was surprised no one had told him he would need to apply if he wanted to continue his adviser duties which include instructing the student journalists, laying-out the paper, copy editing, photography, video and audio work and managing the staff.